-The Domestic and Family Violence Act also enpanded the categories of persons who are eligible to apply for a DVO.
+The Domestic and Family Violence Act also expanded the categories of people eligible to apply for a DVO.
 Prior to this, only the aggrieved (the victim) or a police officer could make an application, but under the 2012 Act, any person can make an application on behalf of the aggrieved.
 This allows concerned family members to take action, even when the abused person is too fearful to do so.

 The Domestic and Family Violence Act increased the penalty for breaching a protection order, with the maximum penalty rising to a fine of 120 penalty units or three years imprisonment.
 The Act was updated in 2016, removing any requirement for DVOs to be for a maximum of two years, and broadening the court’s discretion as to deciding the duration of the order while providing victims with long-term protection.
 The default duration of a DVO is five years from commencement: it is notable that the court can only stipulate less than five years if there is justification to do so.

 Do DVOs Apply Across Australia?

 The 2016 amendments allowed Queensland to participate in the National Domestic Violence Order Scheme (NDVOS).
 The NDVOS provides automatic mutual recognition of domestic violence orders (DVOs) issued across Australia.
 This allows victims of domestic violence to receive protection when they move interstate, without having to reapply to the courts of a new jurisdiction.

 Another key change from the 2016 amendments was new information sharing amongst government and community support groups to allow for risk assessment and management of domestic violence threats.
 This enables the Queensland Police Service to refer both victims and respondents to specialist domestic and family violence service providers.
 While sharing information with consent remains the preferred approach, disclosure of a restricted amount of information without consent is permitted if a risk assessment finds there are grounds for concern for the safety of any person.